Linguistics Course Catalog

 5 units

-Advanced topics in syntax and semantics.
-Prerequisite(s): course 113 and satisfaction of the Entry Level Writing and Composition requirements.
-(General Education Code(s): W.)
+Advanced topics in syntax.
+Prerequisite(s): LING 113, satisfaction of the Entry Level Writing and Composition requirements and permission of instructor.

 LING 116